 The barn still stands, straight and true, as of 2015 and is being used as a private residence, art studio, and performing arts space.
 Also on the property is a restored Herdsman’s House.

-Historic Sites of Manitoba: Herdsman’s House (Neubergthal, RM of Rhineland)
+Historic Sites of Manitoba: Herdsman’s House (Neubergthal, Municipality of Rhineland)

-Historic Sites of Manitoba: Bernhard Klippenstein Housebarn (Neubergthal, RM of Rhineland)
+Historic Sites of Manitoba: Bernhard Klippenstein Housebarn (Neubergthal, Municipality of Rhineland)

-Historic Sites of Manitoba: Peter Klippenstein Housebarn (Neubergthal, RM of Rhineland)
+Historic Sites of Manitoba: Peter Klippenstein Housebarn (Neubergthal, Municipality of Rhineland)

 We thank Margruite Krahn and George Penner for providing information used here.